PalisadoesFoundation/talawa-api/docs/organizations.rst

 How To Create An Organization
 -----------------------------

 In order to create an organization the user has to enter the organization's name and description as well as whether or not it will be a public organization.
 Any user can join a public organization while users have to send a request to join private organizations.
-Theses requests can be accepted or rejected by any of the organization's administrators.
+These requests can be accepted or rejected by any of the organization's administrators.

 How To Update An Organization
 -----------------------------